-How to Serve Brussel Sprouts to Your Dogs
+How to Feed Brussel Sprouts to Your Dogs

-Brussel sprouts should be served as a side dish in your dog’s meal.
+You should feed Brussel sprouts as a side dish in your dog’s meal.
 It is not a healthy practice to make it the primary item.

 Generally, Brussel sprouts are referred to as “food.”
 However, when examined in detail, it’s not easy to classify them as such.
 From many perspectives, Brussel sprouts will conveniently fall into the ‘treats’ category.

 This categorization plays a significant role in determining how they should be served or if they should form a more substantial part of a dish.

 A popular rule says that treats shouldn’t take up more than 10% of your dog’s diet.
 For this reason, it is not a wise step to serve Brussel sprouts as the main dish.

 The size of your dog will determine how many Brussel sprouts should be served to your dog.